SQream/dataiku_plugin/s3_bulk_load/README.md

 The Plugin allows DSS to create a new sqreamdb table and to perform a fast bulk load from S3 data.

+# How To Add Plugin

+1. From the Dataiku DSS Application menu, choose Plugins.
+2. Select Add plugin > Fetch from Git repository.
+3. Enter the URL of the repository.
+4. Enter s3_bulk_load at path in repository.

 # Prerequisites

 1. Sqreamdb (JDBC) Connection set up in DSS